 Orchard Grass offers the HIGH FIBER AND LOW PROTEIN (7.6%) AND CALCIUM (.24%) LEVELS WELL TOLERATED BY THE YOUNGEST BUNNIES.
 IDEAL FOR FUSSY EATERS WHO DON'T LIKE THE TIMOTHY.
 Perfect for soft nest box material.
 Bright green and fragrant.

-We have both young green oat and mature yellow oat
+We have only young green oat available

 ( 8.6% protein, .29% calcium) is high fiber and sweeter.
 Perfect for rabbits in a molt and those picky hay eaters.

 Wheat Hay in very short supply